Hello English

-Hello English is a discontinued English language-learning application, which allows users to learn the English language through interactive modules.
+Hello English is a discontinued English language-learning application, which allowed users to learn the English language through interactive modules.
 It was available on a freemium pricing model on Android, iOS, Windows and Web.

 History

 Hello English was launched in October 2014 by CultureAlley.
-It is an edtech startup co-founded by Nishant Patni, an alumnus of IIT Bombay and Kellogg School of Management along with Pranshu Patni, an alumnus of NMIMS, back in December 2012.
-It runs under Jaipur based Intap Labs Private Limited.
+It was an edtech startup co-founded by Nishant Patni, an alumnus of IIT Bombay and Kellogg School of Management along with Pranshu Patni, an alumnus of NMIMS, back in December 2012.
+It ran under Jaipur based Intap Labs Private Limited.

 Funding

 The platform raised $6.5 million in Series-A funding led by New York-based venture capital firm Tiger Global Management in March, 2015.
 The other participants included Kae Capital (led by Sasha Mirchandani), and 500 Startups, California, and angel investors - Rajan Anandan and Sunil Kalra.

 The platform had previously raised an undisclosed amount of funding from Kae Capital in 2013.

 Features

-The application consists of 475 interactive lessons and games associated with reading, writing, speaking, and listening and has gamification mechanics in the app.
-It has a bilingual dictionary, available in 22 languages.
+The application consisted of 475 interactive lessons and games associated with reading, writing, speaking, and listening and had gamification mechanics in the app.
+It had a bilingual dictionary, available in 22 languages.